 Thrive established the Parent Place as a place for parents to receive parenting classes, support groups, resource library materials, home visiting, and community resource referrals.
 Parent Place offers Love and Logic and Parents as Teachers classes, “Dynamite Dads” support group, Thriving Babies, Thriving Tots, Thriving Kinders, Thriving Sixth Graders, one-on-one parenting consultations, and family activities.

 The Nurturing Tree Family Resource Center provides a place to find information and resources on raising children from infancy through the teenage years.
-The Nurturing Tree offers a wide-variety of community-based and prevention-focused programs and activities to strengthen and support families such as Love and Logic parenting classes, support groups for young parents, self-help parent support groups, Nurturing Fathers programs, Grandparents raising Grandchildren support groups, youth development, social connections, home visits, and resource and referrals.
+The Nurturing Tree offers a wide-variety of community-based and prevention-focused programs and activities to strengthen and support families such as Love and Logic parenting classes, youth development programs, social connections, home visiting, family fun activities and parenting resources.

-The Lewis and Clark City-County Health Department helps provide parents with the knowledge and resources they need to make the first years of their child’s life the best they can be.
-The Lewis and Clark City-County Health Department will utilize Year Round Parenting from the Heart parent education and support program.
-Other programs include Circle of Security parent education, Parents Anonymous parent support, and Parents As Teachers Home Visitation.
+The Lewis and Clark Public Health helps provide parents with the knowledge and resources they need to create safe, stable, nurturing relationships and environments for children.
+Lewis and Clark Public Health offers Year Round Parenting from the Heart which consists of Circle of Security parent education, Parents Anonymous parent support, and home visitation services.

 Community Health Partners/Learning Partners Family Center’s mission is to strengthen and support families in south central Montana.
 Services are aimed at enhancing and expanding services to meet the unique needs of families who began parenting as teenagers.
 The program offers Parents As Teachers home visits, Dialectical Behavioral Training, parent classes, parent support groups, early childhood education, primary health care access, and a family resource center.